-Layla Revis is an award-winning journalist and digital brand strategist.
-Currently, she is Vice President of Global Social Media at Oracle where she leads their global corporate social media efforts.
-Previously, she was Senior Vice President - Global Social Media Strategy Director for Samsung at Leo Burnett, and has worked with clients such as BeatsbyDre, De Beers Diamond Jewellery, Donna Karan, Lenovo, Visa, The Government of Mexico/Mexico Tourism Board, LG Home Electronics and Appliances, and Lincoln Motor Company.
+Layla Revis is an award-winning digital brand strategist and writer.
+Currently, she is Vice President of Brand and Digital leading web, social, and marketing technologies at OpenText, a $3B company that provides critical cloud solutions for content, collaboration, supply chain, and security.
+Previously, as Vice President, Global Social Media at Oracle she led all global corporate social media efforts.
+Prior to that, she was Senior Vice President - Social and Digital Innovation or Samsung at Leo Burnett, and has worked with clients such as BeatsbyDre, De Beers Diamond Jewellery, Donna Karan, Lenovo, Visa, The Government of Mexico/Mexico Tourism Board, LG Home Electronics and Appliances, and Lincoln Motor Company.
 Additionally, she has counseled clients that have included Johnson & Johnson, JP Morgan Chase, and The State Department.

 She writes about digital trends for Mashable and The Huffington Post and has served as a speaker on risk mitigation/crisis communications for the United Nations (World Tourism Organization - Marsa Alam, Egypt 2012), Digital Innovation and Augmented Reality for IBM (Smarter Commerce), Hispanics in Social Media (The School of Visual Arts), and Social Advertising & The 2nd Screen (American Association of Advertising Agencies).
 Her specialties include: consumer and luxury goods, corporate social reponsibility, digital strategy, and travel/tourism.